Shintaro Kago: In popular culture

 On April 4, 2006, an exhibition of his works, Unsanitary Condition Exhibition (不衛生博覧会) was opened.
 The same month he held the opening of his movie convention: Shit Film Festival (うんこ映画祭).

 From September 3–15, 2007, the Vanilla Gallery in Tokyo held another exhibition of his works, Unsanitary Festival in the Cool of the Night (納涼不衛生まつり).
 In 2013, Kago Shintaro was invited for a new exhibition outside of Japan titled Unsanitary Hong Kong Exhibition at CIA (Culture Industries Association).

 His work has been seen as album material for the 2014 Flying Lotus release You're Dead!, released via Warp.
 He designed the album's cover artwork and provided illustrations for each of the album's songs, which are featured on the inner sleeves of the vinyl album.
 In addition, Kago designed the album cover for Offset's Bent Benevolence.

 On June 17 2022, Kago announced the development of his first anime, Abstraction, produced by DRP.
 The animated film will be based on tales from the Bible.
 To fund the work, Kago held a digital exhibition, Desiccation, for the purpose of selling NFT's of his work.
 It was followed by another exhibition, Eve of Revolution, showing behind-the-scenes content.

+On July 24 2026, Kago won Eisner Award for Best Short Story for his work “Blood Harvest,” in the collection Brain Damage.